UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2024-07-07-SafeNetworkedRobotics.md

 We identify the following two crucial reasons:

 <ol>
-    <li> <strong>Mobile robots are constrained by their onboard computing power and cannot run powerful deep neural networks (DNNs) for perception and control tasks.</strong> Hence, it is preferred to offload sensor observations to a remote server via wireless networks, where these powerful DNNs can be run.
+    <li> <strong>Mobile robots are constrained by their onboard computing power and cannot run powerful deep neural networks (DNNs) for perception and control tasks.</strong> Hence, it is preferred to offload sensor observations to a remote server via wireless networks, where these powerful DNNs can be run.</li>
-    <li><strong>Autonomous robots cannot handle all possible edge cases.</strong> While encountering new scenarios (out of the training distribution), it is necessary to have a human-in-the-loop to take over control.
+    <li><strong>Autonomous robots cannot handle all possible edge cases.</strong> While encountering new scenarios (out of the training distribution), it is necessary to have a human-in-the-loop to take over control.</li>
 </ol>

 Though teleoperation has a lot of potential benefits, there are practical concerns that need to be addressed.
 For example, while using public communication networks, stochastic communication delays could potentially lead to violation of key safety properties.